 In recent versions of Android, and in new smartphones, the status bar is designed to be extremely customizable, and provide better functionality.
 However, when organizations use devices for point-of-sale (POS), it's critical to ensure these devices are locked down only to the required apps while restricting access to other apps such as phone, browser and settings to avoid misuse of the device and to provide a better user experience.
 Organizations have started using mobile devices as single purpose devices by locking them down using Kiosk Mode and restricting access to the Settings apps.
 Despite restricting access to the Settings app, some of the basic settings can be accessed from the notification bar or Status bar on the Android device.
-That's why it's essential to "remove" or temporarily disable the status bar and notification panel on Android devices when they're locked down into Kiosk Mode.
+That's why it's essential to "remove" or temporarily disable the status bar and notification panel at the top on Android devices when they're locked down into Kiosk Mode.
 Hiding or disabling the status or notification bar on Android devices will not only ensure that the device settings are made inaccessible but will also provide a more immersive experience to the kiosk user.

 Mobile Device Manager Plus allows admins to completely hide Android status bar and disable notification bar on Android devices using Kiosk Mode to prevent unauthorized access to notifications and settings.
 To learn how to hide the status or notification bar on Android read below.